Lingual braces aren’t as well-known as traditional braces, and it’s not a big surprise why: they’re pretty hard to spot.

 While their average price is about $5,000, they can run as high as $13,000.
 This is because they are custom made for the patient based on molds of their teeth.
 Most other braces systems are mass produced.
 Additionally, the work for your orthodontist is more involved, and they charge a premium for that.

-No, there is no at-home clear aligner company that requires x-rays as part of their diagnostics.
-All companies accept photographs and impressions for their treatment planning.
-Some also offer the option of 3D scans.
+Typically at-home clear aligner providers don’t require X-rays as part of their diagnostics.
+Usually companies accept photographs and impressions for their treatment planning.
+Some providers offer the option of 3D scans, so that you can skip the impression process altogether.

 Are clear aligners actually invisible when in place?